ahuacate/recipes/README.md

 ![alt text](https://raw.githubusercontent.com/ahuacate/recipes/master/photos/141529.jpg)

 ### 1.07 Step 8
-Never done this step as the strange better half of me doesn't like cheese frosting.
-But why not finish these beauties off.
+Never done this step as the better half doesn't like cheese frosting.

 While the rolls are cooling, prepare the cream cheese frosting.